TheOdinProject/javascript-exercises/20_hanoi/README.md

 ```

 The rules are as follows:
 - Each disk has a length.
-For abstraction purposes, we will imagine each disk as an integer with that disks' length.
+For abstraction purposes, we will imagine each disk as an integer with that disk's length.
 - We can only move 1 disk at a time between any of the towers
 - The towers are modelled as stacks.
 We can move disks from the top and add them to the top with the `Array.prototype.pop` and `Array.prototype.push` methods.
 - **Disks can only be placed on top of disks that are smaller**.
 For instance, we cannot have the tower `[3, 4]` but `[4, 3]` is fine.